Elizabeth Elohor Isiorho: Recognition & awards

-She won Miss Nigeria UK in 2001.
+Isiorho won Miss Nigeria UK in 2001.
 She has been featured in several covers and interviews in Forbes, Glamour South Africa, Dazed Digital, Brides, Women of the City, Guardian Life, Vanguard Allure, The Will Downtown, among others.
 Isiorho has received awards in the fashion and entertainment industry including modelling agency of the year three times in a row, an award for outstanding establishments for establishing the first modelling agency in Nigeria.

+In 2023, she was named a part of BoF500.